Valeriisht/eRNAi_project/docs/CONTRIBUTING.md

 - pandas (for data analysis)
 - numpy (for data analysis)

+The minimum list of packages and their versions that are required for the project can be found in requirements/minimal.txt

 ## Install packeges

 - Each package is installed using conda.
 Save the installation code in repository.